KlimLe/ML4B-Stock-Prediction/README.md

 ### 3.1 Basic Model

-The model you've built is a deep learning-based multi-output regression model designed to predict the future stock prices of multiple companies.
+The model is a deep learning-based multi-output regression model designed to predict the future stock prices of multiple companies.
 It incorporates a range of features, including technical indicators, fundamental data, sentiment analysis, and text embeddings from news articles.
 Here's a detailed description of the model's components and workflow:
-Describe the model architecture(s) you selected

 #### Features

-1. ##### Data Collection and Preprocessing:
+##### 1. Data Collection and Preprocessing:

     - **Financial News Dataset**: The dataset consists of news articles related to various companies, along with their publication dates.
     - **Stock Prices and Fundamental Data**: Stock prices and fundamental data (like PE Ratio, EPS, Revenue, and Market Cap) are fetched for specific companies using the yfinance library.

-2. Text Preprocessing:
+##### 2. Text Preprocessing:

     - **Tokenization and Lemmatization**: The news articles are preprocessed to remove non-alphabetical characters, convert text to lowercase, remove stop words, and lemmatize the words to their base form.

     - **Sentiment Analysis**: The sentiment polarity of each news article is calculated using the TextBlob library.

     - **Text Embeddings**: Each preprocessed news article is converted into a numerical vector (embedding) using a pre-trained BERT model from the transformers library.

-3. Technical and Fundamental Data Processing:
+##### 3. Technical and Fundamental Data Processing:

     - **Technical Indicators**: Technical indicators are computed from the stock price data using the ta library.

     - **Handling Missing Values**: Missing values in technical indicators and fundamental data are imputed using the KNN imputer.

-4. Data Aggregation and Integration:
+##### 4. Data Aggregation and Integration:

     - **Aggregate News Data**: The news data is aggregated daily to compute the average sentiment and BERT embeddings.

     - **Merge with Stock Data**: The aggregated news data is merged with the stock price data and fundamental data to create a comprehensive dataset for each company.

-5. Sequence Creation:
+##### 5. Sequence Creation:

     - **Look-Back Window**: For each company, sequences of data (including stock prices, sentiment scores, text embeddings, technical indicators, and fundamental data) are created using a defined look-back window.
 This means that for each prediction, the model looks at a sequence of previous days' data.

     - **Future Price as Target**: The future stock price (the price on the next day) is used as the target variable.

-6. Model Architecture:
+##### 6. Model Architecture:

     - **Input Layer**: The input layer accepts sequences of combined features for each company.

     - **Transformer Block**: A custom Transformer block is used to process the sequential data.
 This block includes multi-head attention mechanisms and feed-forward neural networks, along with layer normalization and dropout for regularization.

     - **Global Average Pooling**: The output of the Transformer block is globally averaged to create a fixed-size representation.

     - **Dense Layers**: A dense layer with batch normalization and dropout is used for further processing.

     - **Output Layers**: Separate output layers for each company's stock price prediction, each producing a single value (the predicted future price).

-7. Training and Evaluation:
+##### 7. Training and Evaluation:

     - **Data Splitting**: The data is split into training and validation sets using a time-series split to maintain temporal order.

     - **Model Compilation and Training**: The model is compiled with mean squared error (MSE) loss functions for each company's output and trained using the Adam optimizer.
 Early stopping is used to prevent overfitting.

     - **Prediction and Inverse Transformation**: After training, the model makes predictions on the validation set, and these predictions are inverse-transformed to their original scale using the previously fitted scalers.

-8. Saving the Model
+##### 8. Saving the Model

 ### 3.2 Advanced Model